Stereochron Island manifesto

 To that end we have done away with chilling abstractions like ‘deadline’.
 In place of such terms, we have embraced a new vocabulary that includes:

-Zugunruhe – the German word for the internal restlessness that tugs at birds to return to their nesting grounds for Spring.
+Zugunruhe – the German word for the internal restlessness that tugs at birds to migrate to their breeding or wintering grounds.

 Gökotta – the Swedish practice of making an early-morning outing to revel in birdsong.